srini-555/coding-interview/docs/data-structure/others/Task_Scheduler.md

 ## Solutions
 - Solution 1: Greedy

+     ![de1](https://user-images.githubusercontent.com/8989447/116152501-3ab8c600-a6a3-11eb-977b-7a4df6cf4a2e.png)

    - The most frequent task frames the working sequence.
    - Use idles to fill the gap of most frequent task.

-     ![de1](https://user-images.githubusercontent.com/8989447/116152501-3ab8c600-a6a3-11eb-977b-7a4df6cf4a2e.png)

    - Replace the idle slots by other actual tasks from 2nd most frequent tasks to least frequency task.
    - At the end, see how many idle slots remaining.
-      - If there is still idle slots remaining, the total period = idleSlots + tasks.length;
+      - If there is still idle slots remaining, the total period = idleSlots + tasks.length
+      - If there is no slots remaining, the total period = tasks.length.
         ![de2](https://user-images.githubusercontent.com/8989447/116153904-40afa680-a6a5-11eb-8bc8-ab1a3a4a8e09.png)

-      - If there is no slots remaining, the total period = tasks.length;

         ![de3](https://user-images.githubusercontent.com/8989447/116153938-4907e180-a6a5-11eb-9a6c-454dfb64e5b1.png)

   ```java